 Agent Attributes

-Operational Environment (terrain and elevation)
+Operational Environment (terrain and elevation).

 Modifying these areas allowed for the customization of different operational scenarios which helped in the determination of both a factors’ significance and the significance of individual agents.
 Initial configurations predominately dealt with modifying the agent attributes of the baseline scenario provided by Major Treml which yielded data that was used to determine factor significance.
-Later configurations modified the agents themselves which yielded data that was used to determine the significance of individual squad components.
+Later configurations modified the agents themselves, which yielded data that was used to determine the significance of individual squad components.

-In order to determine the effectiveness of a scenario configuration, there were a number of items outputted from MANA and used, they include;
+In order to determine the effectiveness of a scenario configuration, there were a number of items outputted from MANA and used, they include:

 Blue Force Vehicle Kills